JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/computer-vision.md

 F = differentiate(G - sum(λ[i] * (t[i] * z[i] - 1) for i in 1:2), [x;t;λ])
 ```

-`F` is a system of polynomials in the variables `x` and `λ` and the parameters `p`.
+`F` is a system of polynomials in the variables `x`, `t` and `λ` and the parameters `p`.
 We want to solve this system many times for different parameters.
-For this, we want to use the guide on how to [track many systems in a loop](guides/many-systems).
+For this, we use the guide on how to [track many systems in a loop](guides/many-systems).

 First, we need an initial solution for a random set of parameters.
 ```julia